Costa Rica Coastal Real Estate: Guide to Beachfront, Ocean View & Investment Opportunities

 The Gold Coast runs from Papagayo down past Tamarindo to Playa Negra.
 The northern Guanacaste region, including the Gold Coast, is recommended for its favorable resale value, great weather, and lifestyle, making it a prime location for real estate investment.

 Easy access matters.
-Properties near major airports like Liberia International Airport (LIR) or Juan Santamaría International Airport (SJO) often command higher rental yields and resale values due to convenience.
+Many buyers prioritize convenient access to international airports because it can simplify travel, property management, and long-term ownership.
 Many Gold Coast homes sit 20–60 minutes by car from liberia international airport, with paved roads, fiber internet, clinics, bilingual schools, supermarkets, and security.

 Playa flamingo appeals to yacht owners and luxury buyers; Tamarindo to surfers, families, and rental investors; Playa Conchal to resort buyers; playa hermosa and Playas del Coco to retirees and full-time residents.
 Tourism anchors such as Four Seasons Papagayo, JW Marriott at hacienda pinilla, resorts, restaurants, and luxury developments support long-term value.